This article originally appeared on VICE Romania

 Well, I have Dan to thank for that.
 We relied on searching from one connection to the next and spreading the word.
-Most of them had stayed in touch with one another throughout the years, so that helped.
+Most of them had stayed in touch with each other throughout the years, so that helped.

 What was your experience of the orphanage like?

-I came from such a privileged country, and I was shocked by the lack of affection these kids had to endure.
-They slept in huge, filthy dorms that smelled of urine.
+I came from such a privileged country and I was shocked by the lack of affection these kids had to endure.
+They slept in huge, filthy dorms that smelt of urine.
 Sometimes three of them were forced to share the same bed.
 Some smaller children were bullied by the older kids in the orphanage.
 It was tough.

 What was dealing with Romanian institutions such as orphanages like at the time?

-It was all pretty complicated, and it was very hard to realize any plans.
-People from different organizations didn't see eye to eye but wouldn't get involved in other people's business either.
+It was all pretty complicated and it was very hard to realise any plans.
+People from different organisations didn't see eye to eye but wouldn't get involved in other people's business either.
 There was a lot of competition between the orphanages, because some received more money than others.
-It was difficult to set things in motion because everything was also highly politicized.
+It was difficult to set things in motion because everything was also highly politicised.

 What kind of reactions did your project generate?